JasperFx/wolverine/docs/tutorials/mediator.md

     x => x.UseSqlServer(connectionString),

     // This is weirdly important!
 Using Singleton scoping
-    // of the options allows Wolverine + Lamar to significantly
+    // of the options allows Wolverine to significantly
     // optimize the runtime pipeline of the handlers that
     // use this DbContext type
     optionsLifetime: ServiceLifetime.Singleton);